Executive Director: Karen Baker-Anderson, 613-744-3133, ext. 215 firstname.lastname@example.org

 “Taking pride and satisfaction from seeing her kids develop and grow.”

-Natasha is the Early Childhood Educator of the Toddler program in OICC’s Tumiralaat Child Care Centre.
+Natasha is an Early Childhood Educator in OICC’s Tumiralaat Child Care Centre.
+She is also the assistant to the Early Years Manager.
 Tumiralaat focuses on early learning based on Inuit values for children ages 18 to 6 years.

 Natasha collaborates with other colleagues to lovingly introduce the children to being away from home and motivate them to begin to explore their world.
 A key to her success is the ability to establish a trusting relationship with the children in her care.
 She takes huge pride and satisfaction from seeing how her work with kids enables them to develop and grow.